Since I started MoneyGeek, readers have frequently asked me questions such as the following:

 How The Tool Calculates Your Answer

-Basically, the tool gets the answer by trying out a lot of different scenarios and by picking out the best scenario.
+Basically, the tool gets the answer by trying out a lot of different scenarios and by picking out the best one.

-Each scenario consists of sets of priorities, which consists of the order of the investments, and the order of the tax vehicles.
+Each scenario consists of sets of priorities, which consist of the order of the investments, and the order of the tax vehicles.

 The algorithm tries all possible priorities.
-In other words, it will try priorities including [Canadian Bonds, Canadian Stocks], [RRSP, TFSA, nonregistered] (i.e. Fit the bonds in inside RRSPs first) and [Canadian Stocks, Canadian Bonds], [TFSA, non-registered, RRSP] as well as all other possibilities.
+In other words, it will try priorities including [Canadian Bonds, Canadian Stocks], [RRSP, TFSA, nonregistered] (i.e. Fit the bonds inside RRSPs first) and [Canadian Stocks, Canadian Bonds], [TFSA, non-registered, RRSP] (i.e. Fit the stocks inside the TFSA first), as well as all other possibilities.

 I've taken the liberty of making a few assumptions about the user as the tool simulates the future.
 I've assumed that the user's bond component will increase while the stock component will decrease as the user gets older.
 I've also assumed that everyone retires at age 65, upon which time the user stops saving and starts withdrawing money.
 The user withdraws an increasing percentage of his/her money every year, and withdraws every penny by the time he/she is 94.

 As people grow older, their financial circumstances change.
 Therefore, I believe it's unrealistic to expect that the investment priority should stay the same over the person's lifetime.
-Therefore, I've programmed the algorithm so that once in their lifetime, they change their priorities.
+Therefore, I've programmed the algorithm so that once in their lifetime, the user's priorities change.